pbobbitt/IT-Support-Lab-Series/part-1-infrastructure/README.md

 *   **Core Skills:** Active Directory Users & Computers (ADUC), Identity & Access Management (IAM), Disaster Recovery (Snapshots), System Optimization & Hardening

 ## Key Accomplishments

+###  Centralized Identity Management & AD DS Deployment
-*   **Centralized Identity Management:** Deployed a **Windows Server 2025 Domain Controller** (`lab.local`) to act as the central "brain" of the network, allowing for one-click user onboarding and offboarding.
+* Deployed a Windows Server 2025 Domain Controller to establish the `lab.local` forest.
+This creates a single "source of truth" for identity and access management (IAM), enabling centralized control over user accounts and network-wide permissions.

-*   **Network Infrastructure Design:** Engineered an isolated **NAT Network** with custom IPv4 addressing and **Static IPs**, ensuring the server has a permanent, reliable "address" that workstations can always find.
+###  Professional Domain Integration & Endpoint Management
-*   **Secure Endpoint Integration:** Successfully joined a **Windows 11 Workstation** to the professional domain, moving the device from a standalone state to a managed asset that obeys corporate security rules.
+* Successfully transitioned a Windows 11 Education workstation from a standalone state to a managed domain asset.
+This confirms that the server correctly handles authentication, DNS registration, and the application of corporate security policies.

+###  Advanced Virtualization Troubleshooting (Firmware & OS Level)
+* Resolved complex hardware-assisted virtualization conflicts by disabling Hyper-V and Memory Integrity (Core Isolation).
+This ensured VirtualBox had direct VT-x/AMD-V access, preventing system instability and "Black Screen" boot failures.

+###  Isolated Infrastructure & Network Schema Design
+* Engineered a custom NAT Network with a structured IPv4 addressing scheme.
+By implementing static IP assignments and internal DNS resolution, I ensured the server maintains a permanent, reachable "address" for all client workstations.

+###  Disaster Recovery & Environment Resiliency
-*   **Disaster Recovery Preparedness:** Established **System Snapshots** (State-in-time backups) for all infrastructure.
-This ensures the business can recover from a system failure or a botched update in seconds rather than hours.
+* Established a "Point-of-No-Return" recovery strategy using System Snapshots for all infrastructure nodes.
+This ensures the environment can be reverted to a clean, domain-joined state in seconds, protecting against configuration errors or botched updates.
-*   **Hardware Compatibility Troubleshooting:** Resolved complex **Hyper-V and Core Isolation conflicts** at the firmware level to ensure the virtualization environment remained stable and high-performing.

 ## Final Validation & Project Completion
-**The enterprise environment is 100% operational, with a verified secure link between the Windows Server 2025 Domain Controller and the Windows 11 workstation, confirming that centralized management and DNS services are fully functional.**
+**The enterprise environment is fully operational, with a verified secure link between the Windows Server 2025 Domain Controller and the Windows 11 workstation, confirming that centralized management and DNS services are fully functional.**

 > **Full Technical Deep Dive**
 > For the specific CLI commands, granular configuration steps, and a detailed implementation log, please see: **[Implementation Log (Detailed Version)](InsertLinkHere.md)**